Help and advice

 Proper packaging is really important.
 If your goods are not packaged properly and become damaged, we won't pay compensation.
 We look at packaging before deciding whether to pay a claim for damage.
 Please keep the parcel and its packaging until your claim is settled.
 Please see our packaging guidelines for more information.

-What's covered: The lowest of the cost/sale price will be used to settle a claim subject to the maximum compensation and allowing for wear and tear and depreciation where appropriate.
+What's covered: The lowest of the cost/sale price will be used to settle a claim subject to the maximum compensation cover and allowing for wear and tear and depreciation where appropriate.
 VAT will be reimbursed in appropriate cases.
 Indirect or consequential loss including any labour costs is not covered.
 Postage costs are not refunded for damage claims.

 Items excluded from compensation for loss and damage